artemdudkin/ovpn-stats/README.md

 # ovpn-stats
 Proof-of-concept web server to control users and traffic of OpenVPN (using [artemdudkin/ovpn-nyr-ctl](https://github.com/artemdudkin/ovpn-nyr-ctl)).

+1. Server collects traffic statistics
-1. You can create/delete OpenVPN users and collect traffic statistics.
+2. You can create/delete OpenVPN users
-2. Also, server can delete expired users (if user have name according to `<prefix>-yyMMdd` template).
+3. Server removes expired users (if user have name according to `<prefix>-yyMMdd` template)
-3. Also, server can call web hooks on "first_online" and "expired" user events.
+4. Server calls web hooks on "first_online" and "expired" user events.

 ## Installation